FIX: “Your system is repairing itself please wait” ChromeOS Error

 Click on About Chrome OS

 4. Click “Check for updates.”
-If there’s an update available, install it to benefit from the latest bug fixes and security updates.
+If an update is available, install it to gain the latest bug fixes and security updates.

 Click on Check for updates